-10. The question raised is whether the reference to the definition of 'transaction price' in Appendix A of IFRS 9 should be removed to avoid potential confusion.
+12. The question raised is whether the reference to the definition of 'transaction price' in Appendix A of IFRS 9 should be removed to avoid potential confusion.
 Confusion may arise because the term 'transaction price' is used in particular paragraphs of IFRS 9 with a meaning that is not necessarily consistent with the definition of that term in IFRS 15.

-Staff analysis and preliminary views
+Staff analysis

-- 11. There are two ways in which IFRS 9 uses the term 'transaction price': - (a) as defined in IFRS 15-in paragraph 5.1.3 of IFRS 9 in the context of trade receivables; and - (b) as the fair value of the consideration given or received-in paragraphs 5.1.1A, B5.1.1 and B5.1.2A of IFRS 9.
+- 13. There are two ways in which IFRS 9 uses the term 'transaction price': - (a) as defined in IFRS 15-in paragraph 5.1.3 of IFRS 9 in the context of trade receivables; and